 Latest posts by George Dealy (see all)

-- Four Lessons from the Mother of Healthcare Analytics - December 14, 2017
+- Four Lessons from Florence Nightingale, the Mother of HC Analytics - December 14, 2017

 - How to Harness the Power of Pictures in Analytics - December 1, 2017

 - How to Separate Noise from Meaning in Big Data - November 17, 2017